Looking for an easy to make Orange Amaretto Biscotti Recipe?

 2 1/2 c. organic whole wheat pastry flour

 1/2 tsp. sea salt

 Juice of 1/2 an orange

 1 c. vegan powdered sugar

-- Preheat the oven to 350°.
-Line a cookie sheet with parchment paper or a silpat.
+- For this Orange Amaretto Biscotti Recipe, preheat the oven to 350°.
+Line a cookie sheet with parchment paper or a Silpat.

 - In a small cup, combine the flax and amaretto.
 Stir and set side for 5-10 minutes.

 - In a large bowl, combine the flour, baking powder, salt, and coconut sugar.
 Start to add in the other ingredients: coconut oil, flax mixture, zest, and juice.
 I used my hands to squish this mixture together.

 - After everything’s combined, make the dough into a shape of a football.
 It should be about an inch high.
 Bake the biscotti for 35-40 minutes.

 - Allow the biscotti to cool for 5 minutes and slice it while it’s still warm.
 Let it cool.